Hymans Robertson LLP is committed to protecting and respecting your privacy.

 You also have the right:

-If you would like to make a request to access or correct your personal information, or to exercise any of your other rights, you can contact us at any time using the details set out in the Contacting Us section.
+If you would like to make a request to access or correct your personal information, or to exercise any of your other rights, you can contact us at any time using the details set out under Contacting us (section 8).

-We will respond to any request received from you within one month from the day we receive your request.
+We will respond to your request within one month from the date we receive it.

 Please note that some of your rights are restricted, and apply only in certain circumstances.
 For example, we may refuse to delete your personal information whilst we need it for a valid purpose, including to defend any potential legal claims.
 We will set out in our response our reasons if we are unable to meet your request.

-To find out how to make a complaint to the Information Commissioner’s Office, see Contacting the Information Commissioner’s Office.
+To find out how to make a complaint to the Information Commissioner’s Office, see Contacting the Information Commissioner’s Office (section 9).

 8. Contacting us

-You can email: email@example.com.
-You can also write to us at: Marketing Department, Hymans Robertson LLP, One London Wall, London, EC2Y 5EA.
+You can email: firstname.lastname@example.org.
+You can also write to us at: Marketing Department, Hymans Robertson, One London Wall, London, EC2Y 5EA.

 If you have any queries about how we use your personal information you can contact the Data Protection Officer through any of the following means:

-By Post: Hymans Robertson LLP, Exchange Place One, 1 Semple Street, Edinburgh, EH3 8BL
+By Post: Hymans Robertson, Exchange Place One, 1 Semple Street, Edinburgh, EH3 8BL

 By email: email@example.com